United Catholic Youth Ministries

 Download File

-What is Renew My Church?
+What is renew My Church?

 A CALL TO REBUILD: to address the challenges of our time, we are called by Jesus to rebuild.
 Renew My Church is a vision and strategic plan guiding our response to this call for renewal.
 This spiritual revitalization will reclaim what is most central and sacred to our faith and breathe new life into our methods of sharing the Gospel.
 In this way, we can provide people a Church and a home for their faith that is marked by more faithful discipleship, a loving community, and an inspired source for witness. so that those for whom we pray are brought home to a Church that is marked by greater discipleship, loving community, and inspiring witness.